 Who is this article for?

-This article will be useful to you if are a vendor on PartnerStack looking to reclaim incorrectly paid rewards.
+This article will be useful to you if are a company on PartnerStack looking to reclaim incorrectly paid rewards.

 In the rare case a partner receives an incorrect reward on PartnerStack, program managers have a few options to balance the books.

 When a rewards invoice is paid, PartnerStack moves the rewards into the partner’s withdrawal balance.

 At this point, these rewards are owned by the partner regardless of whether the partner has cashed out yet or not.
 PartnerStack will not remove these funds from a partner’s withdrawal balance.